System Innovations Stream

 - Regularly convene service providers to strengthen their equity practice and culturally anchored programming through on-going training and development of an equity audit

-TAKE NOTE!
 The System Innovations Stream funds collaboratives engaging in systems change work and is not intended to fund new or existing programs or service delivery.
 YOF recognizes the importance of rapid prototyping and demonstration projects to test a range of solutions, to learn through practice, and to refine the strategy in real time.
 Expenses related to rapid prototyping or demonstration projects are eligible, however, they should be time limited and serve to strengthen the overall system.

-Changing a system to better serve youth facing systemic barriers requires the strategic and active participation from many stakeholders, including young people with lived experience.
+hanging a system to better serve youth facing systemic barriers requires the strategic and active participation from many stakeholders, including young people with lived experience.
 The System Innovations Stream invests in systems change work that is led by collaboratives.